dermike/aria-workshop/README.md

 ## Example 4: Aria roles

-Here, the `-fail` example shows a list of links disguised as buttons, presenting a choice to be made.
+Here, the `-fail` example is based on a real implementation found in the organization, and shows a list of links disguised as buttons, presenting a choice to be made.

+Problems:
+* Screen reader announces the fake buttons as links.
+* There's only visual confirmation of the selected option.
+* Works like radio buttons, but are not radio buttons.

+The `-win` component solution:
+* Use `aria-labelledby` to explain the choices from the heading.
+* Use `radiogroup` and `radio` roles to make the links be announced as radio buttons.
+* Use `aria-checked` attribute to confirm which option is selected.
+* Add JavaScript to make the links act like radio buttons. `tabindex="-1"` to remove the non-selected options from the accessibility tree, and the ability to use up/down/left/right arrow keys to navigate the radio buttons.
+* Use `button` role for cancel and request links.